Am I entitled to supplementary child benefit outside the Netherlands?

 - your income is under the income threshold (Nibud, information in Dutch), and

-- your assets do not exceed a certain amount (Tax and Customs Administration, information in Dutch).
+- your assets do not exceed a certain amount (Tax Administration, information in Dutch).

 If you are moving abroad